kg583/MC-PTL/README.md

       * The modified data on which the operation was performed should be returned in `ptl:stdout <type>.Self`
  	* Names should be in `pointed.snake_case` or `Pointed.UpperCamelCase`
  	* Example: `scoreboard players get $set.is_subset stdout`
-* `temp`
+* `tmp`
   * Values which remain internal to function calls
-      * There should be no expectation of a `temp` value surviving between function calls
+      * There should be no expectation of a `tmp` value surviving between function calls
   * Names should be in `snake_case or UpperCamelCase`
-  * Example: `data modify storage ptl:temp Match set value {Key:"foo",Value:"bar"}`
+  * Example: `data modify storage ptl:tmp Match set value {Key:"foo",Value:"bar"}`
 * `var`
  	* Values which can be used across namespaces and may be changed freely
       * This category serves as a basis/guideline for general datapack use
       * No PTL function modifies any `var` values directly
  	* Names should be in `snake_case` or `UpperCamelCase`
- 	* Example: `scoreboard players set $my_temp temp 42`
+ 	* Example: `scoreboard players set $my_var var 42`

 ### Code Duplication
 The PTL works to avoid code duplication.
 For example, all data types are subtypes of List, meaning all List operations will function on other types; this is useful for certain common operations like `find`, but should be utilized cautiously since improper use of List operations on other types may muddle the format of the type.

 ### Documentation
 All member functions for data types contain Javadoc headers in their execution files, detailing all arguments, returns, and data races.
-Each data type also contains documentation summaries for these functions in their respective `README.md` text files, along with analogous documentation for code templates.
+Each data type also contains documentation summaries for these functions in their respective `README.md` text files, along with analogous documentation for code tmplates.
 Any member function with a ~~struck-out~~ summary has yet to be implemented or is otherwise undergoing a rewrite/bug fix.

 Additional documentation can be provided by users should it be justifiably necessary.